gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 - Defaults optimized for small files with decent quality and quick and seamless streaming
 - Supported codecs: h264, h265, VP9, WebP & gif
 - Several parameters to tweak the output: maxWidth/maxHeight, overlay, saturation, duration, fps, ...
-- Soon: Create video conversion profiles.
+- Create video conversion profiles.
 Create a converter function using `fluent-ffmpeg` to unlock all FFMPEG features.

 ## Installation